Editorial Style Guidelines

 Following a well-defined editorial style gives your writing a professional sheen and brings it in line with the university’s brand platform.

-Jane S. McKimmon Center for Extension and Continuing Education
+Jane S. McKimmon Conference and Training Center

 Jr., Sr., III

 The terms Jr., Sr., III and the like used after a person's name are part of the name and thus generally do not take a comma: